Conservative data-driven finite element framework: Data-driven approach for transport problems

 This paper focuses on developing a novel, ``weaker'' data-driven approach for heat transport problems.
-However, the developed approach can be applied to any scalar transport problem or be extended to vector problems, e.g. elasticity~\citep{kirchdoerfer2016data}, or coupled problems, e.g. thermo-elasticity with either or both parts utilising the data-driven formulation.
+However, the developed formulation can be applied to any scalar transport problem or be extended to vector problems, e.g. elasticity~\citep{kirchdoerfer2016data}.

 The conservation of energy for the heat transport problem reads: